scotland munro’s mountain hiking notes

 It was not long before we heard about the Munro’s, I bought a copy of Munro’s Tables, the bible for all Munroists – the definitive list of every Munro (the list is maintained by the Scottish Mountaineering Council, SMC) and this steered us towards the 3000 foot high mountains and planning quite long days, backpacks and even a few ski mountaineering trips.

 We quickly became Munroists, keenly seeking out the next challenge from new mountains and new areas.
 It took us almost 12 years to complete the ascent of all 284 unaided (yes we even walked up underneath the Aonach Mor ski lifts carrying our skis so that we could climb Aonach Mor and then ski down).
 Our last Munro was Ben More on the Isle of Mull which we did in gales, rain and low cloud on 1st June 1996 and became Compleatists 1569 (Jan) and 1570 (Dave).
-Click here to see us celebrating on Ben More in the rain!

 Friday night would often find us doing a full day’s work and then driving up to the Highlands so that we were well placed for a weekend of walking the Munro’s.
 We quickly found a great bed and breakfast (Breadalbane House) in the village of Killin that was easy to reach in 5 hours from the Ilford factory in Cheshire and this became our staging post for trips further north and our base for the Southern Highlands.
 Danni Grant, the landlady, looked after us like we were part of the family.

-We learnt the skills needed to venture onto the hills in winter (on a Glenmore Lodge course in the Cairngorms and with Alan Adshead, a friend from Ilford who sadly died in a climbing accident) with ice axes and crampons and I became experienced in the use of maps and compass for navigation, even in atrocious weather conditions.
+We learnt the skills needed to venture onto the hills in winter (on a Glenmore Lodge course in the Cairngorms in 1986 and with Alan Adshead, a friend from Ilford who sadly died in a climbing accident) with ice axes and crampons and I became experienced in the use of maps and compass for navigation, even in atrocious weather conditions.
 In total we climbed about 20% (one in five) in winter conditions (reasonable snow cover) and the rest spread throughout the months of the year.

 A summary from our Munro log is shown below to give you an idea of the commitment needed to complete all of the Munro’s.
 We finished all 277 Munro’s in 1996 but then the Scottish Mountaineering Council, in their infinite wisdom, reclassified several to increase the total to 284 and there were 5 new Munro’s for us as a result so we returned to complete them by 2001.